Burzio's generalization

-Burzio describes the intransitive occurrence of ergative verbs in the generalization that bears his name:
+He describes the intransitive occurrence of ergative verbs in the generalization that bears his name:

 "All and only the verbs that can assign a theta-role to the subject can assign Accusative Case to an object."

-Two Classes of Intransitive Verbs
+Classes of intransitive verbs

 Intransitives

-Burzio's observations led to two separate classes of intransitive verbs.
-Burzio claimed that intransitives are not homogenous and exemplified this observation with the following data from Italian:
+Burzio's observations led to his creation of two separate classes of intransitive verbs.
+In the first, Burzio claimed that intransitives are not homogenous and exemplified this observation with the following examples from Italian:

-Both of the verbs in 1a and 1b are classified as intransitives, they take only one argument.
-However, what led Burzio to claim that the class of intransitives should be further divided was the distribution of the clitic "ne" (of-them).
+Both the verbs in 1a and 1b are classified as intransitives; they take only one argument.
+However, what led Burzio to claim that the class of intransitives should be further divided was the distribution of the clitic ne (of-them).

-The different behaviour of these two intransitive verbs led to the hypothesis that the class of verbs known as intransitives were divided.
+The different behavior of these two intransitive verbs led to the hypothesis that the class of verbs known as intransitives were divided.
 Burzio argued that due to the grammatical differences between 2a and 2b, the underlying structures of 1a and 1b must be different.

-In Italian, it is assumed that there is free subject inversion, which means if a subject appears pre-verb, then it will have a post-verb counterpart.
-The data in (3) demonstrates this assumption:
+In Italian, it is assumed that there is free subject inversion, which means that if a subject appears pre-verb, it will have a post-verb counterpart.
+The example below demonstrates this assumption: